scalan/scalan.github.io/idioms.md

 type Rep[+T] = Exp[T]
 ```

-Here `Exp` is a type of expressions which are represented by graphs instead of trees
+Here `Exp` is a type of expressions which are represented by graphs instead of *abstract syntax trees* (AST)

 ```
 scala> import scalan._